Gerarda prevostiana

-Gerarda prevostiana, commonly known as the cat-eyed water snake, Gerard's water snake, or the glossy marsh snake, is a species of snake in the family Homalopsidae.
+Gerarda prevostiana, commonly known as the cat-eyed water snake, Gerard's water snake, and the glossy marsh snake, is a species of snake in the family Homalopsidae.
 The species is endemic to Asia.
 It is the only species in the genus Gerarda.

 Etymology

 The generic name, Gerarda, is in honor of someone named "Gerard".
 Unfortunately, John Edward Gray, who named the genus in 1849, did not specify whom he was honoring.
 Two possibilities are Adam Gerard or Rev. Gerard R. Smith, both of whom sent specimens of reptiles to Gray at the British Museum.

 The specific name, prevostiana, is in honor of French naturalist and illustrator Florent Prévost.

 Diet

-Gerarda prevostiana feeds almost exclusively on crabs, which it tears into bite-sized pieces by pulling them through its coils, in contrast to most other snakes which swallow their prey whole.
+G. prevostiana feeds almost exclusively on crabs, which it tears into bite-sized pieces by pulling them through its coils, in contrast to most other snakes which swallow their prey whole.

 Description

-Gerarda prevostiana has the following scalation.
+G. prevostiana has the following scalation.
 The frontal is a little longer than broad, shorter than its distance from the end of the snout, or than the parietals.
 The loreal is slightly longer than deep, a little smaller than the nasal.
 There is one preocular, and there are two postoculars.
 The temporals are arranged 1+2.
 There are eight upper labials, the fourth entering the eye.
 Four of the lower labials are in contact with the anterior chin shields.
 The anterior chin shields are much larger than the posterior chin shields.
 The dorsal scales are in 17 rows at midbody.
 The ventrals number 146–158.
 The anal is divided.
 The subcaudals number 31–34.

 The body is uniform dark olive above, with three outer rows of scales whitish.
 The upper lip is white, and the rostral is dark olive.
 The ventrals and subcaudals are whitish, with dark edges.

 The total length is 41 cm (16 inches), including the tail which is 5 cm (2 inches) long.